millaferbere/HPQC/communicators_and_topologies/README.md

 ### Improved Model

-The improved model replaces the simple reapeting behaviour with a finite difference approximation of the wave equation.
-Where each interior point is updated using its current value as well as the values of the point>
+The improved model replaces the simple repeating behaviour with a finite difference approximation of the wave equation.
+Where each interior point is updated using its current value as well as the values of the points next to it.

-This mnshat the curve updates so if a point is higher than the point next to it, it will decrease and if a point is lower than the point next to it, it should increase.
+This means the curve updates so if a point is higher than the point next to it, it will decrease and if a point is lower than the point next to it, it should increase.

-This model has a few key improvements such as the wave-like propagation in both directions and the more physically realistic oscillations which in turn improved stability and realism
+This model has a few key improvements such as wave-like propagation in both directions and more physically realistic oscillations, which in turn improved stability and realism.

 ---
 ## MPI Strategy

-The MPI implementation splits the string into sections across processes, each MPI process handles a portion of the string and is performed locally per process.
-Each process is ranked where rank 0 is responsible for >
+The MPI implementation splits the string into sections across processes, each MPI process handles a portion of the string and computation is performed locally per process.
+Each process is ranked where rank 0 is responsible for the first section of the string and acts as the root process.

+Each process communicates with the processes next to it in order to exchange boundary values so that the wave can propagate correctly across process boundaries.
+This ensures that the interaction between adjacent sections of the string is maintained even when distributed across multiple processes.

+At the end of each timestep, the results are gathered back to the root process so that the full string can be reconstructed and written to a single output file.
 ---

 ## Analysis
-From this it can be seen that the serial version performs best for small input sizes while the MPI version introduces communication.
-The parallel speedup becomes noticeable for large numbers of points and the effici>
+From this it can be seen that the serial version performs best for small input sizes while the MPI version introduces communication overhead.
+This becomes noticeable for large numbers of points and the efficiency improves as the workload per process increases.

+For smaller problem sizes the communication cost outweighs the benefits of parallelisation, meaning the serial version performs better.
+As the number of points increases, the MPI becomes more efficient as the computational workload dominates over costs.

+This shows that the benefit of parallelisation depends strongly on the size of the problem, and that there is a threshold, the MPI version then becomes more viable and scalable than the serial version.
 ---

 ### Necessary  Python installs: